zbm-dev/zfsbootmenu/testing/TPSReport.md

   prompt each time.
 (Keys must not have been already cached before a keysource property is cleared, or the previously cached keys will continue to be used.)

-- [ ] ZBM can be forced to spin until the pool defined via zbm.prefer=pool! is available.
-During the wait period, the user can exit to a recovery shell via `[ESCAPE]`
+- [ ] ZBM can be forced to spin until the pool defined via `zbm.prefer=pool!` is available.
+During the wait period, the user can exit to a recovery shell via `[ESCAPE]`.

-- [ ] ZBM can be forced to import *only* a specific pool via zbm.prefer=pool!!.
+- [ ] ZBM can be forced to import the pool defined via `zbm.prefer=pool!!` with all other pools ignored/skipped.
+This will spin until the pool is available, and can be broken via `[ESCAPE]`.

-- [ ] Invalid `spl_hostid` or `spl.spl_hostid` values do not cause ZBM to fail
+- [ ] Invalid `spl_hostid` or `spl.spl_hostid` values do not cause ZBM to fail.

 - [ ] Adding `zbm.skip` to the KCL causes ZBM to immediately boot BOOTFS, otherwise show the main menu.

 - [ ] Adding `zbm.show` to the KCL causes ZBM to always show the main menu.

-- [ ] Adding `rd.vconsole.keymap=fr` causes the ZBM keymap to change when booted in GTK mode.
+- [ ] Adding `rd.vconsole.keymap=fr` causes the ZBM keymap to change when booted
+  in GTK mode.
 This can be verified by dropping to the recovery shell and typing qwerty.

-## Recovery shell and SSH access
+## Recovery Shell and SSH Access

-- [ ] Basic tab completion for some internal functions is available in the recovery shell
+- [ ] Basic tab completion for some internal functions is available in the recovery shell.

-- [ ] SSH'ing in to dracut-crypt enabled ZBM build should result in a functional shell, with a proper path and prompt set
+- [ ] SSH'ing in to dracut-crypt enabled ZBM build should result in a functional shell, with a proper path and prompt set.

-- [ ] A running copy of ZBM can be taken over by executing `zbm` from an SSH session
+- [ ] A running copy of ZBM can be taken over from a remote session:

+    - Executing `zbm` or `zfsbootmenu` from the remote login will attempt to stop any currently running instance.

-    - If the running copy can't be correctly stopped, `zbm` will spin until it gets a lock or the user cancels the attempt
+    - Until the running instance is stopped, the new invocation will spin with a timed message until it succeeds or the user cancels the attempt.

 ## OS-Specific Image Creation

 - [ ] For each supported distribution [Void, Void Musl, Arch, Ubuntu, Debian], verify that `module-setup.sh` is able to correctly install all required binaries in the initramfs.

 - [ ] For each supported distribution, verify that `generate-zbm` can successfully produce an versioned and unversioned initramfs and a unified EFI bundle.

 - [ ] For each supported distribution, verify that the components and EFI bundles are able to correctly boot other systems.
 The check stages listed above should be used and any functionality that is missing or broken noted.